 Liquidation: A guide for employees

-This information sheet (INFO 46) provides general information for employees of companies in liquidation.
-It covers:
+This is Information Sheet 46 (INFO 46).
+It provides information for employees of companies in liquidation.

 - the purpose of liquidation